-- (a) missing or illegible sling identification (see Section 9-2.7) - (b) broken wires - (1) for strand-laid and single-part slings, 10 randomly distributed broken wires in one rope lay, or 5 broken wires in one strand in one rope lay (see Fig. 9-2.0-2) - (2) for cable-laid slings, 20 broken wires per lay (see Fig. 9-2.9.5-1) - (3) for less than eight-part braided slings, 20 broken wires per braid length (see Fig. 9-2.3.2-2)

-Fig. 9-2.9.5-1 Cable-Laid Wire Rope Sling

-- (4) for eight-part or more than eight-part braided slings, 40 broken wires per braid length (see Fig. 9-2.3.2-2) - (c) severe localized abrasion or scraping resulting in a reduction from nominal diameter of more than 5% - (d) kinking, crushing, birdcaging, or any other damage resulting in damage to the rope structure - (e) evidence of heat damage - (f) fittings that are cracked, deformed, or worn to the extent that the strength of the sling is substantially affected - (g) severe corrosion of the rope or fittings - (h) for hooks, removal criteria as stated in ASME B30.10 - (i) for rigging hardware, removal criteria as stated in ASME B30.26 - (j) other conditions, including visible damage, that cause doubt as to the continued use of the sling
+- (a) missing or illegible sling identification (see Section 9-2.7) - (b) broken wires - (1) for strand-laid and single part slings, 10 randomly distributed broken wires in one rope lay, or 5 broken wires in one strand in one rope lay (see Figure 9-2.0-2) - (2) for cable-laid slings, 20 broken wires per lay (see Figure 9-2.9.5-1) - (3) for less than eight-part braided slings, 20 broken wires per braid length (see Figure 9-2.3.2-2) - (4) for eight-part or more than eight-part braided slings, 40 broken wires per braid length (see Figure 9-2.3.2-2) - (c) severe localized abrasion or scraping resulting in a reduction from nominal diameter of more than 5% - (d) kinking, crushing, birdcaging, or any other damage resulting in damage to the rope structure - (e) evidence of heat damage - (f) fittings that are cracked, deformed, or worn to the extent that the strength of the sling is substantially affected - (g) severe corrosion of the rope or fittings - (h) for hooks, removal criteria as stated in ASME B30.10 - (i) for rigging hardware, removal criteria as stated in ASME B30.26 - (j) other conditions, including visible damage, that cause doubt as to the continued use of the sling

 - (a) Slings shall be repaired only by the sling manufacturer or a qualified person. - (b) A repaired sling shall be marked to identify the repairing entity per Section 9-2.7. - (c) Components used for sling repair shall comply with the provisions of this Chapter. - (d) Repair of hooks shall be as specified in ASME B30.10.
 Repair of below-the hook lifting devices shall be as specified in ASME B30.20.
-Repair of all other components shall be as specified by the sling manufacturer, component manufacturer, or a qualified person. - (e) The wire rope used in the sling shall not be repaired. - (f) Modifications or alterations to a sling shall conform to all repair provisions of this Chapter. - (g) All repairs shall comply with the proof test requirements of Section 9-2.6.
+Repair of all other components shall be as specified by the sling manufacturer, component manufacturer, or a qualified person. - (e) The wire rope used in the sling shall not be repaired. - (f) Modifications or alterations to a sling shall conform to all repair provisions of this Chapter.